 - We use other materials to supplement schemes.
 These help to further develop problem solving and reasoning skills.
 They include: Testbase, Gareth Metcalfe’s problem solving materials, NRich and White Rose problems and puzzles.

-- Children in Years 5 and 6 are assessed daily similarly to Years 1 to 4.
+- Children in Year 6 are assessed daily similarly to Years 1 to 5.
 They have formative written tests at the end of each term and a summative test at the end of each Year.

 - All children in Key Stage 1 and 2 are summatively assessed using NFER materials